 These data are available only to users at ICPSR member institutions.
-You will be asked to log in prior to downloading the data.
+Because you are not logged in, we cannot verify that you will be able to download these data.

-This study was originally provided by ICPSR.
+This study is provided by ICPSR.
 ICPSR provides leadership and training in data access, curation, and methods of analysis for a diverse and expanding social science research community.

 Caplan, Nathan, and John K. Whitmore.
 Southeast Asian Refugee Self-Sufficiency Study, 1982.
 ICPSR08454-v2.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1991. http://doi.org/10.3886/ICPSR08454.v2